 Mitchell is responsible for research, writing, and copyediting.
 He is English editor of the catalogue raisonné series of books for The Archives of Modern Chinese Art, and copyeditor for art books, exhibition catalogues, and studio projects.

-Mitchell is copyeditor for A New Pastoral, an online resource dedicated to featuring food, recipes, and stories of Vermont’s creative and cultural landscape.
+Mitchell is copyeditor for A New Pastoral, a journal dedicated to featuring food, recipes, and stories of Vermont’s creative and cultural landscape.

 As a writer, Mitchell’s goal is to bring attention to Vermont’s progressive food and drinks culture and enable readers to take part in the movement’s values and traditions at home in an easy, creative way.

 Mitchell is also a multi-instrumentalist musician, creating many of the original compositions, music, and sound for the studio’s audio/videos, and he serves as musical director, working with other musicians and audio resources.